garretthurd2/Garrett-Hurds-Portfolio/pcb-design-coursework/01-555-timer-astable-oscillator/README.md

 ## Full Report

-Full board report (with Altium schematic/layout and all scope captures) to be added to this folder.
+Full board report, with Altium schematic/layout and all scope captures, and Altium files are include in this folder.